albihasani94/EffectiveJava/chapter3/README.md

 You should provide accessors to prevent the String to become the API by parsing.

 It makes no sense to write a toString method for a static utility class, nor for an enum type.

+## Item 13: Override clone judiciously

+Cloneable determines the behavior of Object's protected `clone` implementation.
+If a class implements Cloneable, its clone method retursn a field-by-field copy of the object; otherwise it throws CloneNotSupportedException.
+This is atypical for an interface.

+In practice, a class implementing Cloneable is expected to provide a properly functioning public clone method.

+By convention, the object returned by this method should be obtained by calling super.clone.

+The clone method functions as a constructor; you must ensure that it does no harm to the original object and that it properly estabilishes invariants on the clone.

+All classes that implement Cloneable should override clone with a public method whose return type is the class itself.
+This method should first call super.clone, then fix any fields that need fixing.
+This means copying any mutable objects of the object and replacing the clone's references to these objects with references to their copies.

+Finally, a better approach to object copying is to provide a copy constructor or factory.
+As an exception, arrays are best copied with the clone method.